National Mentoring Project

 Scope of Work:

-To develop a scalable turnkey youth employment solution for young people nationally, leveraging community-based and workplace mentorship to encourage holistic and sustainable support.
+Each program participant was supported with in-person training and online curriculum, with part of the overall goal being, to develop a scalable turnkey youth employment solution for young people nationally, leveraging community-based and workplace mentorship to encourage holistic and sustainable support.

 During my 6-month stint consulting on this expansive project I played a dominant role in the creation and development of the online course curriculum that all community-based mentors, mentees, and workplace mentors would leverage to advance their development and relationships beyond the initial in-person training.
 In addition, I had the pleasure to execute several in-person mentor and mentee training in the Atlanta and Chicago markets.